 Table 6 displays the respondents’ views on the causes of street hawking in Nigeria.
 The data show that 30% of respondents strongly agree and 42% agree that significant causes exist, amounting to 72% in total who acknowledge the presence of underlying factors such as poverty, lack of education, and rapid urbanization.
 In contrast, 10% remain undecided, while 10% disagree and 8% strongly disagree with this statement.
 This indicates a strong consensus among the majority regarding the existence of key drivers behind street hawking.

-Table 7: There is No Effect of Street Hawking in Nigeria, Socially, Politically and Economically
+Table 7.
+There is No Effect of Street Hawking in Nigeria, Socially, Politically and Economically